 The Ultimate Creamy and Buttery Mashed Potatoes

-These mashed potatoes are just like grandma used to make, dare I say even better.
+These mashed potatoes are just like grandma used to make, or dare I say even better.
 The key to the best ever mashed potatoes recipe is starting the potatoes in cold water and using a potato ricer.
-A ricer will give the texture of the potatoes such a light and creamy feeling, there is really no replacement for this.
+A ricer will give the texture of the potatoes such a light and creamy feeling – there is really no replacement for this.
 Make sure to steep some cream and milk with garlic, herbs, and peppercorns before adding to the potatoes.
 You can make these mashed potatoes ahead of time and warm them using a double boiler.

 Homemade Cranberry Sauce Recipe

-My mom loved the stuff out of the can, but I really love the flavors of homemade cranberry sauce. it is so easy to make and only takes 15 minutes, and it can be made days ahead of time.
+My mom loved the stuff out of the can, but I really love the flavors of homemade cranberry sauce.
+It is so easy to make and only takes 15 minutes, and it can be made days ahead of time.
 All you have to do is simmer fresh or frozen cranberries with fresh orange juice, cranberry juice, and honey.
 The cranberries will pop and release pectin, which will make the sauce into a jelly once cool.
 Add some orange zest and you just made the best homemade cranberry sauce of your life.

 Crispy Brussels Sprouts

 An even better technique for cooking brussels sprouts is in a hot cast iron an.
-Treat the sprouts just like you would a steak, sear them over medium heat with a good amount of butter, and only flip once they are charred.
-Look at that picture above, have you ever!?
+Treat the sprouts just like you would a steak.
+Sear them over medium heat with a good amount of butter and only flip once they are charred.
+Look at that picture above.
+Have you ever!?
 This way of cooking brussels sprouts may not be the best for a large crowd, but for a few people I highly recommend trying it.

 Roasted Squash and Brussels Sprouts with Warm Bacon Dressing